 A physician in a campus health center

-It will be the role of the CSA’s to be there for students as someone to whom they can report crimes, look to for guidance if they have been victims of a crime, or ask if they simply need advice as to whether or not they should report an incident.
-The CSA’s will not be responsible for taking any actions in regards to suspected perpetrators of a crime, nor are they to make any judgments as to whether or not a crime took place; they are simply responsible for reporting crimes to the Lincoln University Police Department.
+It will be the role of the CSAs to be there for students as someone to whom they can report crimes, look to for guidance if they have been victims of a crime, or ask if they simply need advice as to whether or not they should report an incident.
+If an individual chooses not to report a crime to LUPD and chooses the local police, CSAs can assist an individual in contacting the appropriate authorities (Jefferson City Police Department or Cole County Sheriff's Office as appropriate).
+Please note that on-campus crimes reported to these agencies will typically be referred to LUPD, since it is the local law enforcement agency that has jurisdiction for Lincoln University.
+The CSAs will not be responsible for taking any actions in regards to suspected perpetrators of a crime, nor are they to make any judgments as to whether or not a crime took place; they are simply responsible for reporting crimes to the Lincoln University Police Department.

-Crimes may be reported anonymously by going to the following website and completing the anonymous report form.
-The completed form will be automatically e-mailed to the LUPD.
-E-mails can also be sent to firstname.lastname@example.org.
+The following programs and offices have CSAs that are responsible for reporting: Student Activities, Residential Life, Student Development/Civic Engagement, Student Health Services, Athletics, Career and Academic Support Services, LU ROTC, Ft.
+Leonard Wood Campus Nursing Program, and the Dean of Students.
+Crimes may also be reported anonymously by going to the following website and completing the anonymous report form.
+The completed form will be automatically emailed to the LUPD.
+Emails can also be sent to email@example.com.

 - SECURITY POLICY